corticon/corticon.js-samples/ServiceCallOut/README.md

 ### **MultipleSCO**
 - Demonstrates the use of multiple service callouts within a single decision service.

+### **RandomStringGenerator**
+- Shows how to generate a random string in a service callout and write it to a target string attribute chosen in the input payload.

 ### **RESTCall**
 - Examples for making REST API calls from a service callout.
 - Example: Fetch data from an external REST API and update entity attributes with the response.